-Table II shows some statistics of the empirical distributions of some estimators for T = 10: the MLE ("observed"), and diverse corrections based on various degrees of trimming (from q = 1 to q = 3); Then, the integrated likelihood based on the uniform prior ("uniform") and on the Lancaster prior ("Lancaster") given by (33); the "robust" expression of the prior is based on (14) where the outer product is estimated using observed quantities with various degrees of trimming; the "expected" prior is the one given by (31), and plugged-in the "robust, q = 2" result to start the iterations in "iterated"; "GMM" refers to the estimator discussed in Arellano and Bond (1991); lastly, "random effects (uncorr.)" and "random effects (corr.)" refer to the Gaussian random effects estimators assuming that the individual effects are independent of initial conditions, or allowing that the mean depends linearly on the initial condition.25 all, and the Lancaster prior based on the available orthogonalization gives almost no bias.
-Interestingly, the infeasible robust prior based on expected quantities and the true value of μ{10} gives even better results, in terms of bias, MSE and MAE.
-Moreover, the iterated estimators have also very good finite sample properties.
+We find a large bias of the MLE (30%) that is corrected for by almost onehalf by both the corrections of the concentrated likelihood and the robust integrated likelihood.
+In both cases the preferred degree of trimming is 2.
+The uniform prior yields no bias reduction at all, and the Lancaster prior based on the available orthogonalization gives almost no bias.
+Interestingly, the infeasible robust prior based on expected quantities and the true value of μ{10} gives even better results in terms of bias, MSE, and MAE.
+Moreover, the iterated estimators have also very good finite-sample properties.
 In our simulations, we found that two iterations were enough to get very close to the infinitely iterated estimator.
-As the formulas of these priors are not based on parameter orthogonalization, these results suggest that iteration of the analytical expressions of the prior such as (14) can be useful in order to deal with non i.i.d. data.
-Lastly, remark that the GMM estimator suffers from a small bias, which disappears when N grows (recall that N = 100 in the experiments).
+As the formulas of these priors are not based on parameter orthogonalization, these results suggest that iteration of the analytical expressions of the prior such as (14) can be useful for dealing with non-i.i.d. data.
+Last, note that the GMM estimator suffers from a small bias, which disappears when N grows (recall that N = 100 in the experiments).
 Moreover, it has larger variance than all the other estimators.
 The result is that the integrated likelihood functions with priors based on analytical calculations (infeasible and iterated) compare favorably with the fixed-T consistent GMM estimator in terms of MSE and MAE.